tonyfu97/Digital-Image-Processing/docs/06_feature_extraction.md

 The middle coin at the bottom was not detected perhaps because the binarization process caused it to be broken.

-Certainly!
-Here's an improved version of your text that enhances grammar, clarity, and accuracy:

 ## 4. Texture Spectrum

 [He and Wang (1990)](https://www.sciencedirect.com/science/article/pii/0031320390901358?via=ihub) proposed a method to characterize textures in an image.
 As the first step of most algorithms, we break down the problem into smaller pieces.
 Instead of characterizing the whole image at once, we analyze each pixel individually.
 For each pixel, we define a so-called *texture unit*, a vector of size 8 \(\{E_1, E_2, E_3, \ldots\}\).
 The formula for \(E_i\) is given as: